biancini/edugain-connectivity-check/README.md

 # MCCS
 Metadata Consumption Check Service

-# HOWTO Install the Service (on Debian architecture)
+# HOWTO Install the Service (on Ubuntu architecture)

    0. Install the requiremets packages:

-        sudo apt-get install apache2 libapache2-mod-php5 mysql-server
+        sudo apt-get install apache2 php5 libapache2-mod-php5 mysql-server

 1. Install the requirements libraries:

-        sudo apt-get install php5 php5-curl php5-json php5-mysql php5-mysqlnd
+        sudo apt-get install php5-curl php5-json php5-mysql php5-mysqlnd

 2. Be sure to have enabled mod_alias apache module:

-        sudo a2ensite alias
+        sudo a2enmod alias

+3. Retrieve the service code and put it into the `/opt` directory

+        git clone https://malavolti@bitbucket.org/biancini/mccs.git /opt/mccs

-3. Create a new site for MCCS on the Apache instance:
+4. Create a new site for MCCS on the Apache instance:

         vim /etc/apache2/sites-available/mccs.conf